KLEF-ompg-ECE/genetic-algorithms-venkatprasad67/README.md

 **Compare the three plots.
 What happens when mutation is too low?
 Too high?
 (3–4 sentences)**

-When the mutation rate is too low (0.01), the algorithm converges early and gets stuck due to low diversity.
-When the mutation rate is too high (0.30), the search becomes unstable but finds a better solution.
-A moderate mutation rate (0.05) gives steady improvement.
+When the mutation rate is too low (0.01), the algorithm quickly converges but may get stuck in local optima due to low diversity.
+When the mutation rate is too high (0.30), the search becomes unstable and behaves more like random search.
+A moderate mutation rate (0.05) provides a balance between exploration and exploitation.

 ---

 **Which mutation_rate gave the best result?
 Why do you think that is?**

-The mutation rate of 0.30 gave the best result because it achieved the highest final value (78).
-The higher mutation introduced more diversity, which helped the algorithm discover a better solution in this case.
+The mutation rate of 0.30 gave the best result because it achieved the highest final value.
+The higher mutation introduced more diversity and allowed the algorithm to discover a better solution.

 ---